Ashland, Virginia: Transportation

 Ashland's major highway connection is to I-95 at exit 92, via Virginia State Route 54.
 Commercial airline service is provided at Richmond International Airport, 26 mi distant, and general aviation is served by Hanover County Municipal Airport, 5 mi south of downtown.

 Ashland's railroad station is served by Amtrak Northeast Regional trains bound for Richmond, Newport News and Norfolk, as well as points north such as Washington, D.C., and beyond on the Northeast Corridor to Baltimore, Philadelphia, New York City, and Boston.
 Other Amtrak long-distance trains, such as the Silver Meteor and Auto Train to Florida, pass through Ashland without stopping on the CSX railroad's double-track mainline that bisects the downtown business district.
-As those trains approach Ashland, onboard announcers point out the Randolph–Macon College campus and the houses and businesses facing the tracks.

-Proposals in the 2016 "DC2RVA" study to improve rail service between Washington, D.C., and Richmond by expanding the existing double-track railroad to triple-track have prompted concerns about its impact on the prized ambiance of downtown Ashland.
+Proposals in the 2016 Washington, D.C. to Richmond Southeast High-Speed Rail (DC2RVA) study to improve rail service between Washington, D.C., and Richmond by expanding the existing double-track railroad to triple-track have prompted concerns about its impact on the prized ambiance of downtown Ashland.
 The Main Street merchants' association said at a hearing that the additional track would result in "incalculable” loss to the city's "charm, the quaintness, and the aesthetic values".
+By 2017, it was resolved by the Commonwealth Transportation Board that the Federal Railroad Administration follow the recommendations regarding the areas of the DC2RVA study.
+The resolution also directed the Virginia Department of Rail and Public Transportation to avoid acquiring property, or keep it to a minimum when possible.
+Additionally, the department was directed to avoid interfering with the operations of Randolph-Macon College and explore any improvements which would contribute to the safety of citizens.
+In 2019, the DC2RVA study was completed and documented a preliminary rail design, environmental impact, and fulfilled requirements of the National Environment Policy Act.